 Follow the Burke and Wills trail from Birdsville to Innamincka and discover the final point of their ill-fated exploration trek.
 Cruise the Cooper Creek, swim in the Birdsville Billabong and stand atop Big Red sandhill at the start of the Simpson Desert.
 We recommend you travel in a high clearance 4WD vehicle for this journey.

 On arrival into Birdsville, call into the Wirrarri Information Centre and have a look around at their displays of souvenirs, local art, photo gallery and regional history.
-Grab a town map and book your Big Red Sunset Tour with Desert Edge Tours.
+Grab a town map

 Your outback Queensland adventure to the far west wouldn't be complete without a visit to this iconic town and home to the famous Birdsville Races.
 The town of Birdsville and its events are RV, Caravan, and 4WD friendly with plenty of accommodation, camping and site options available.
 The town welcomes grey nomads, backpackers, campers and family visitors alike.
 Check with the friendly staff at the visitor information centre for any travel restrictions to individual locations and events.